biopragmatics/oquat/docs/invalids/prefix/gmelin.md

-# drugbank
+# gmelin: Gmelins Handbuch der anorganischen Chemie

+This page summarize the different resources that reference `gmelin` but use local unique identifiers that do not match the standard pattern of ^[1-9][0-9]{3,6}$.
+Of the 3 resources,
-The following 1 variants were found: ['Gmelin']
+1 variants on the standard prefix were found: ['Gmelin'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|